 Blended with that is a sub-bass drone from Angle Grinder, through Runciter and AudioThing Speakers.

-The sequenced melody is ENOSC through Rabid Elephant Natural Gate, a beta module, and Happy Nerding FX Aid (highpass delay algorithm).
+The sequenced melody is ENOSC through Rabid Elephant Natural Gate, Mutable Instruments Beads, and Happy Nerding FX Aid (highpass delay algorithm).
 The sequence is from the Make Noise 0-Ctrl, clocked by the Teletype with the clock multiplied by an LFO segment in Mutable Instruments Stages.

 The first voice is the Microfreak, processed by Freakshow Industries Mishby, Plogue Chipcrusher, and Wavesfactory Echo Cat.